Stackclash/5e-vault/5. Mechanics/Items/Rod Of Absorption.md

 A newly found rod has `dice: 1d10` (`1d10`) levels of spell energy stored in it already.
 A rod that can no longer absorb spell energy and has no energy remaining becomes nonmagical.

 *Source: Dungeon Master's Guide p.
-195*
+195. Available in the SRD.*